New Rickstones Academy

-New Rickstones Academy (NRA) is an academy secondary school in Witham, Essex.
-It is the smaller of the two major comprehensive schools in Witham.
-It was previously The Rickstones School.
+Lift New Rickstones (LNR) is an academy secondary school in Witham, Essex.
+It was previously The Rickstones School and New Rickstones Academy.

 During 2012 the school moved into a new building, constructed by Carillion.
-An Ofsted inspection took place on 17 and 18 January 2013.
-The school is sponsored by the Academies Enterprise Trust.
+An Ofsted inspection took place on 8 November 2023.
+The school was rated 'Good', keeping its successive run of 'Good's, received previously in 2013, 2015 and 2018.

-During 2015, the school received a "Good" in its Ofsted report.